Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Acceleration Opportunities due to Compact Models and the Need for Special Support

-Tensors of different ML models can be sparse due to multiple reasons:
+\mysubsubsection{Sources of Sparsity} Tensors of different ML models can be sparse due to multiple reasons:

-$\bullet$ CNNs typically use the ReLU activation function \cite{krizhevsky2012imagenet} which clamps negative values to zero.
-Thus, feature maps can be on average more than 40\% sparse in CNNs\cite{cao2019seernet}, with increased sparsity in later layers (about up to 70\% \cite{cao2019seernet, li2019squeezeflow, parashar2017scnn, han2015learning}).
-For instance, feature maps for CONV4 and CONV5 layers of VGG-16 \cite{simonyan2014very} are more than 50\% and 70\% sparse, respectively \cite{han2015learning, cao2019seernet, li2019squeezeflow}.
-Moreover, Cao et al. \cite{cao2019seernet} reported that max-pooling can further amplify the sparsity of feature maps, e.g., up to 80\% for VGG-16 layers.
-Lee et al. \cite{lee20197} showed that sparsity of feature maps can eliminate about 40\% and 55\% of the multiply-and-accumulate (MAC) operations during CNN training and inference, respectively.
+$\bullet$ CNNs use the ReLU activation function \cite{krizhevsky2012imagenet} that clamps negative values to zero.
+So, sparsity of input activations ($IA$-sparsity) can be 40\% in CNNs, on average \cite{cao2019seernet} and higher in later layers (about up to 70\% \cite{cao2019seernet, li2019squeezeflow}).
+Cao et al. \cite{cao2019seernet} reported that max-pooling can amplify it, e.g., up to 80\% for VGG-16 layers.
+Lee et al. \cite{lee20197} showed that IA-sparsity eliminated about 40\% and 55\% of the multiply-and-accumulate (MAC) operations during CNN training and inference, respectively.
+For recent compact models like MobileNetV2 \cite{sandler2018mobilenetv2}, IA-sparsity eliminates about 20\% of the MACs.

 $\bullet$ Neural networks use drop-out layers to avoid overfitting.
-After applying the drop-out on a layer, only partial activations are retained \cite{srivastava2014dropout, goodfellow2016deep}.
-So, dropped-out activations get removed.
-It automatically yields sparse tensors \cite{srivastava2014dropout, akin2019zcomp}.
+After applying the drop-out, only partial activations are retained \cite{srivastava2014dropout}.
+Dropping the activations induces sparsity \cite{srivastava2014dropout}.